Rams upset Seahawks in NFC wild card playoffs

 BILLS WIN FIRST PLAYOFF GAME SINCE 1995, MOVE ON TO AFC DIVISIONAL ROUND

-Seattle couldn’t get the offense going really despite Wilson’s two touchdown passes to D.K.
+Seattle couldn’t get the offense going really, despite Wilson’s two touchdown passes to D.K.
 Metcalf.

 One of Wilson’s biggest mistakes came on a screen pass attempt to Metcalf in the second quarter.
 Rams defensive back Darious Williams was able to read the play beautifully and return the ball 42 yards for a touchdown.
 Los Angeles was up 10 points at the half.